FELLOWSHIPS

 CLEFT AND CRANIOFACIAL FELLOWSHIP

-The Cleft and Craniofacial SA unit has 2 fellowship positions available each year.
+The Australian Craniofacial Unit, Adelaide has 2 fellowship positions available each year.
 Fellows will gain a broad experience across all aspects of craniomaxillofacial surgery in both paediatric and adult patients.
 The fellowship has a strong educational focus with regular audits, aimed at reviewing and improving practice, monthly journal clubs, radiology meetings and protected time for fellow teaching.
 There will also be opportunities for research and professional development as well as teaching of medical, nursing and allied heath staff.
 Read more here.

 BRISBANE, QLD: